Shamlan311/BatchGames/README.md

 ---

 ## 🕹️ How to Play?
-1. Clone or download this repository.
+1. Download this repository.
 2. Open the folder in Windows Explorer.
 3. Double-click the batch file for the game you want to play (e.g., `Hangman.bat`).
-4. Follow the on-screen instructions in the console.
+4. Have fun!!

 ---